Obelisk of Theodosius

-The Obelisk of Theodosius (Οβελίσκος του Θεοδόσιου Α΄, Dikilitaş) is the Ancient Egyptian obelisk of Pharaoh Thutmose III (1479–1425 BC), first erected during the 18th dynasty of Egypt.
-It was re-erected in the Hippodrome of Constantinople (known today as At Meydanı or Sultanahmet Meydanı, in the modern city of Istanbul, Turkey) by the Roman emperor Theodosius I in the 4th century AD.
+The Obelisk of Theodosius (Οβελίσκος του Θεοδόσιου Α΄, Dikilitaş) is the Ancient Egyptian obelisk of Pharaoh Thutmose III, first erected around 1450 BC.
+It was re-erected in the Hippodrome of Constantinople (known today as At Meydanı or Sultanahmet Meydanı, in the modern city of Istanbul, Turkey) by the Roman emperor Theodosius I in 390.

 History

 The obelisk was first erected during the 18th dynasty by Pharaoh Thutmose III (1479–1425 BC) to the south of the seventh pylon of the great temple of Karnak.
-The Roman emperor Constantius II (337–361 AD) had it and another obelisk transported along the river Nile to Alexandria to commemorate his ventennalia or 20 years on the throne in 357.
+The Roman emperor Constantius II (337–361 AD) had it and another obelisk transported along the Nile River to Alexandria to commemorate his ventennalia or 20 years on the throne in 357.
 The other obelisk was erected on the spina of the Circus Maximus in Rome in the autumn of that year, and is now known as the Lateran Obelisk.
 The obelisk that would become the obelisk of Theodosius remained in Alexandria until 390; when Theodosius I (379–395 AD) had it transported to Constantinople and put up on the spina of the Hippodrome there.
+It remained in place through the Byzantine period and survived the 17th-century demolition of the Hippodrome under the Ottoman Empire.
+In the 18th century, Mary Montagu visited the obelisk and enclosed a copy of its Latin inscription, along with a somewhat inaccurate description of the pedestal, in a letter to a friend.

 Description

 Obelisk

-The Obelisk of Theodosius is of red granite from Aswan and was originally 30m tall, like the Lateran Obelisk.
-The lower part was damaged in antiquity, probably during its transport or re-erection, and so the obelisk is today only 18.54m (or 19.6m) high, or 25.6m if the base is included.
+The Obelisk of Theodosius is made of red granite from Aswan and was originally around 30 meters tall, like the Lateran Obelisk.
+The lower part was damaged in antiquity, probably during its transport or re-erection, and so the obelisk is today only 18.54 meters (or 19.6 meters) high, or 25.6 meters if the base is included.
 Between the four corners of the obelisk and the pedestal are four bronze cubes, used in its transportation and re-erection.

-Each of its four faces has a single central column of inscription, celebrating Thutmose III's victory over the Mitanni which took place on the banks of the Euphrates in about 1450 BC.
+Each of its four faces has a single central column of inscription, celebrating Thutmose III's victory over the Mitanni which took place on the banks of the Euphrates River around 1450 BC.